Global Gauge Symmetries and Spatial Asymptotic Boundary Conditions in Yang-Mills Theory: The configuration space of gauge fields

-If we write $\text{Conn}(P)$ for the space of all connection 1-forms on $P$, then the space of ``coordinates'' and ``velocities'' of Yang-Mills theory naively consists of the tangent bundle $T\text{Conn}(P)$ to $\text{Conn}(P)$.
+If we write $\text{Conn}(P)$ for the space of all connection 1-forms on $P$, then the space of ``coordinates'' and ``velocities'' in the instantaneous formulation of Yang-Mills theory naively equals the tangent bundle $T\text{Conn}(P)$ to $\text{Conn}(P)$ \cite{gotayMomentumMapsClassical2004a}.
 However, as we will see in Section \ref{boundarycond}, asymptotic boundary conditions are required on the tangent vectors (electric fields) in this tangent bundle, thereby complicating the construction.
-Now, (asymptotic) boundary conditions are usually imposed on fields on space $\Sigma$ and not on the bundle $P$, so we need to bring down our fields to $\Sigma$.
-We could do this by working in a gauge as above, but we have just explained that it is vital to work gauge-invariantly.
-Fortunately, it is also possible to work gauge-invariantly on $\Sigma$, using the following.
+Now, such asymptotic boundary conditions are imposed as fall-off rates in reference to the space $\Sigma$, rather than the bundle $P$, so we need to bring down our fields to $\Sigma$ in order to define boundary conditions on them.
+We could do this by working in a trivialization, but we have just argued that it is vital to work with an untrivialized bundle.
+Fortunately, we can work directly on $\Sigma$ without the need to trivialize.